micro-community/Notice/README.md

 ## What you can do

 + you can publish these repo : Product、Unstable、ProtoType、Middle Components、Function Models、Code Snips ,which means nearly anything you want.
++ here you guys can work in one sigle repo ,together.
-+ you can gether a team to work for a awesome repo ,which may be created by you.
++ you can gether a team to work for an awesome repo ,which may be created by you.
 + fork any [Repo in Micro China](https://github.com/micro-in-cn) to Community and work in it then creare PR Back to Main Repo.
-+ Community make you and your team to work in only one repo.
++ community make you and your team to work in only one repo.

 ## Some Attention